-Our friends at Photography Life have published an article that I wrote for the website, “Photographing Automotive Details“.
-This new article features some additional images that may be of interest.
-Interested readers can click on the link to view this new article.
+Our friends at Photography Life have published an article that I wrote for the website, Nova Scotia Photography Tour Sample Images.
+This article shares a selection of 18 images from the eBook.

 We are pleased to announce that our Nova Scotia Photography Tour eBook is now available for purchase and download.
 This 375 page eBook has 64 featured locations, and contains over 625 original photographs, and is available for $12.99 CDN.

 Our friends at Photography Life have just published a new article, Camera Market Tracking for Increases in 2017, on their website.
 Readers interested in seeing this new article can use the link provided.
 Continue reading Camera Market Tracking for Increases in 2017 on Photography Life

 Like many photographers I’ve used different types of camera gear including APS-C and full frame Nikon DSLRs, a brief flirtation with M4/3, Nikon 1, and bridge cameras.
 I thought it would be interesting to ask readers a simple question, “What’s your favourite camera?”
 Continue reading What’s Your Favourite Camera?

 During a recent visit to Bird Kingdom I was reminded of the importance of bird photography backgrounds.
 While we often do not have many options when photographing in the wild, shooting at captive venues provides us with a lot more latitude.
 Continue reading Importance of Bird Photography Backgrounds